Our systems detected an issue with your IP. If you think this is an error please submit your concerns via our contact form.

 Deliver actionable business insights by creating a business-aligned reporting and analytics strategy.

-Your Business Intelligence and Analytics strategy must support the organization’s strategy.
-Your strategy for BI & Analytics provides direction and requirements for data warehousing and data integration, and further paves the way for predictive analytics, big data analytics, market/industry intelligence, and social network analytics.
+Your reporting and analytical insights strategy must support the organization’s strategy.
+Your strategy for reporting and analytical insights provides direction and requirements for data accumulation, augmentation, and consumption.
+This further paves the way for predictive analytics, market/industry intelligence, and social network analytics.

 Our understanding of the problem

-• A CIO or Business Unit (BU) Leader looking to improve reporting and analytics, reduce time to information, and embrace fact-based decision making with analytics, reporting, and business intelligence (BI).
+• A CIO or business unit (BU) leader looking to improve reporting and analytical insights, reduce time to information, and embrace fact-based decision-making with analytics, reporting, and BI.

-• Application Directors experiencing poor results from an initial BI tool deployment who are looking to improve the outcome.
+• Data leaders experiencing poor results from an initial BI tool deployment who are looking to improve the outcome.

 • Business units that have their own BI platforms and would like to partner with IT to take their BI to an enterprise level.